Matrixxboy/MatrixCreations/FastAPI_Deployment.md

-# PsyMitrix Backend - Production Deployment Guide
+# python-service Backend - Production Deployment Guide

-This guide details the steps to deploy the PsyMitrix Backend to a shared Linux server (Ubuntu/Debian assumed).
+This guide details the steps to deploy the python-service Backend to a shared Linux server (Ubuntu/Debian assumed).
 It is designed to allow this application to coexist safely with other applications running on the same server.

 ## 1. Deployment Summary

-- **App Name**: `psymitrix-backend`
+- **App Name**: `python-service-backend`
 - **Python Version**: 3.10+
 - **Port**: `8001` (Adjusted to avoid default 8000)
 - **Database**: MySQL